 Ask students to prepare an order for school supplies for future Grade 5 students.
 To do this, they should determine the number of pencils, erasers and rulers to order, knowing that there are 8 pencils per package, 15 erasers per package and 9 rulers per package.

-To complete this task, students should estimate how many students there will be next year in Grade 5 and how many pencils, erasers, and rulers each should receive.
+To complete this task, students should estimate how many students there will be in Grade 5 next year and how many pencils, erasers, and rulers each should receive.

 Note: In this activity, students should take the remainder into account.
 It is important that the teacher not specify the number of future Grade 5 students or the number of items each should receive.
 Estimating each of these quantities is part of the problem-solving process.
 Obviously, the answers will vary depending on the estimations used.

-Activity 2: What is Unknown?
+Activity 2: What Remains?

 Problem 1: The remainder is divided among the teams.
 (There will be 6 students in 2 of the teams and 7 students in the other 2)